To the main content

 Copyright: Caterina Di Perri

-Arabic tradition meets jazz: With his new quartet, Anouar Brahem presents a lyrical world that unites the richness of Arabic culture, the formal sophistication of Western chamber music and the expressive freedom of modern jazz.
+Arabic tradition meets jazz: With his new quartet, Anouar Brahem conjures up a lyrical world that unites the richness of Arabic culture, the formal sophistication of Western chamber music and the expressive freedom of contemporary jazz.

-Arabic tradition meets jazz: With his new quartet, Anouar Brahem presents a lyrical world that unites the richness of Arabic culture, the formal sophistication of Western chamber music and the expressive freedom of modern jazz.
+Arabic tradition meets jazz: With his new quartet, Anouar Brahem conjures up a lyrical world that unites the richness of Arabic culture, the formal sophistication of Western chamber music and the expressive freedom of contemporary jazz.

 Line-up